 If you require consent from any third party (such as a mortgage supplier or freeholder) to market or let the property, you have obtained the necessary consents.

-Subject to completion of the AML checks (where necessary), we will advertise and market your property on such property portals, websites or publications, such as RightMove, Zoopla and Prime Location as we consider to be the most effective at securing interest on your property from potential tenants in our absolute discretion.
+Subject to completion of the AML checks (where necessary), we will advertise and market your property on such property portals, websites or publications, such as RightMove, as we consider to be the most effective at securing interest on your property from potential tenants in our absolute discretion.
 We may withdraw or no longer take advantage of the services of such property portals, websites or publications at our discretion.

 Duration.
 The duration of marketing for all lettings packages is (i) six weeks from the date your listing is approved and goes live on the website and any third party portals (“6 week listing period”) or (ii) until a let is agreed, whichever occurs the soonest.

 You are not permitted to pause your listing at any time within the 6-week listing period.

 At the end of the 6-week listing period, your listing will be withdrawn from the website and any third party property portals.